nextcloud/documentation/admin_manual/configuration_database.rst

     mysql> GRANT ALL PRIVILEGES ON owncloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';
     mysql> QUIT

-  In the ownCloud counfiguration you need to set the hostname on which the database is running and a valid username and password to access it.
+  In the ownCloud configuration you need to set the hostname on which the database is running and a valid username and password to access it.
   ::